 Fixed Price Account Close Out

-The ORA reviews fixed price accounts at the end date to ensure that all work has been completed and all expenditures have been charged to the project.
-The PI is asked to sign off that all requirements have been met.
+Sponsored Projects Administration (SPA) office reviews fixed price accounts with the PI at the end date to ensure that all work has been completed and all expenditures have been charged to the project.
+The PI is asked to sign off that all requirements have been met and explain any unexpended budget variances.
+Once all documentation has been submitted and accepted the account is ready for closing.

 Go back to Award Management Guildlines